Fourier type operators on Orlicz spaces and the role of Orlicz Lebesgue exponents: Continuity for pseudo-differential operators, Fourier multipliers, and Fourier integral operators on Orlicz spaces and applications to PDEs

 In this section we extend properties on $L^p$ continuity for various types of Fourier type operators into continuity on Orlicz spaces.
 Especially we perform such extensions for H{\"o}rmander's improvement of Mihlin's Fourier multiplier theorem (see Theorem \ref{Thm:OrlContHormMult}).
 We also deduce Orlicz space continuity for suitable classes of pseudo-differential and Fourier integral operators (see Theorems \ref{Thm:OrlContPseudo} and \ref{Thm:OrlContSGFIOs}).
-Our investigations are based on a special case of MarcinKiewicz type interpolation theorem for Orlicz spaces, deduced in \cite{Liu}.
+Our investigations are based on a special case of Marcinkiewicz type interpolation theorem for Orlicz spaces, deduced in \cite{Liu}.
+Subsequently, we introduce a scale of Sobolev spaces modelled on Orlicz spaces, and show boundedness results involving them, relying on our $L^\Phi$ continuity results and on lift properties.
+Finally, we illustrate a notion of (global) wave-front set associated with Sobolev-Orlicz spaces, along the lines in \cite{CJT13b} (see also \cite{CJT13a}), and show its propagation for suitable classes of PDEs.